toschdev/cli-app-testnet/README.md

 # ignite testnet

+"Make it as easy as possible to run a testnet."

 `ignite testnet` is an app developed for [Ignite CLI](https://github.com/ignite/cli).

 It is designed to facilitate the launching and management of new Cosmos testnet blockchains.
 This application streamlines the process of coordinating with validators and managing testnet deployments by leveraging the robust features of the Ignite Chain.
 With its specialized ignite testnet commands, users can efficiently initiate, configure, and control various aspects of their Cosmos testnets.